Email

 and rich organic load in a pond that causes the Milfoil to grow.

-milfoil to grow.
-If you have an aeration/circulation/fountain system in the pond
+that encourage the milfoil to grow.
+If you have an aeration/circulation/fountain

-then you are making a step in the right direction.
-Adding a safe and natural bacteria
+system in the pond then you are making a step in the right direction.

-will also help quickly turn the growing medium of the milfoil be less inviting.
+growing medium of the milfoil be less inviting.
+The bacteria mixture

-straw is a natural algaecide.
+is a natural algaecide.

-The green stringy florescent streaks you
+The green stringy florescent streaks you see are floating algae and

-see are floating algae and the bacteria/barley mixture will effectively knock
+the bacteria/barley mixture will effectively knock this down and help

-this down and help remove the dead algae as well.
-The green stuff you see between
+remove the dead algae as well.
+The green stuff you see between the

-Granular Algaecide (Non-Copper/Non-Synthetic)
+`shock treatment`` of Granular Algaecide (Non-Copper/Non-Synthetic)

-For Algae Control and then
+For Algae Control and then wait three days and then start 3 pounds

-wait three days and then start 3 pounds per week of PK Pro 7 Natural Bacteria
+per week of PK Pro 7 Natural Bacteria for two weeks and then reduce

-for two weeks and then reduce the Natural Bacteria treatment by half as results
+the Natural Bacteria treatment by half as results warrant.
+There is

-warrant.
-There is more information and you can order directly on this page: http://www.thepondreport.com/pond-algaecide-natural-bacteria.shtml
+more information and you can order directly on this page: http://www.thepondreport.com/pond-algaecide-natural-bacteria.shtml

 Let me know if you have any questions about these treatments.